 Beginning in September 2019, the school now uses Science Bug as a framework for delivering Science across the school.
 Due to the changing structures within the school, the school runs a 2 year rolling cycle of science.
 The content coverage for 2019/20 is included above.
 Further details can be provided by the school on request.

 We provide free access to all pupils to DoodleMaths – an online, app-based resource aimed at consolidating learning in Maths in a fun, engaging way.
 All pupils have their own account for this; please speak to your child’s class teacher for more information or if there are any issues with the app.

 We have a school-wide reading programme from the Oxford University Press, which provides challenging reading material up to and including Year 6.

 As a school we believe in the power of music.
 Not only is the enjoyment of music part of most adults daily lives, it also provides the opportunity for children to have to work together, develop listening skills, think creatively and enjoy the beauty and simplicity of music.
-In addition to the coverage through the curriculum in class, we have a very active group of 1:1 and small group music teachers who work with us from the authority teaching the trumpet, trombone, french horn, guitar, flute, clarinet, violin, piano – to name but a few!
+In addition to the coverage through the curriculum in class, we have a very active group of 1:1 and small group music teachers who work with us from the authority teaching the guitar, flute, clarinet, violin, piano – to name but a few!
 We are a Music Mark School Member and have recognised the power of music in supporting children with a range of needs, including providing music sessions free-of-charge for children with additional behavioural needs, and supporting gifted and talented musicians in school.